 General Description Part of the Mission Statement of the Palos Verdes Library District is to "facilitate the preservation of the Peninsula’s history."
-In support of this commitment, the Local History Collection is maintained as a non-circulating, special collection within the Library.
-Its purpose is to acquire, organize, preserve, and make available materials relating to the history, culture, people, geology, and natural wonders of the Palos Verdes Peninsula.
-The collection includes, but is not limited to, the cities of Palos Verdes Estates, Rolling Hills Estates, Rancho Palos Verdes, and Rolling Hills.
-It is administered as part of the Reference Department collection at Peninsula Center Library, with a librarian as appointed manager.
+In support of this commitment, the Local History Center maintains a non-circulating, special collection within the Library.
+The purpose of the Center is to acquire, organize, preserve, and make available materials relating to the history, culture, people, geology, and natural wonders of the Palos Verdes Peninsula.

 General Scope The focus of the collection is on the Palos Verdes Peninsula from pre-history to the present.
 This includes its early Native American inhabitants, its status as a Sepulveda family land grant in 1827, the Bixby ownership, the Vanderlip Palos Verdes Project, the area’s role in World War II, its institutions and businesses, the formation of its four cities, as well as the people and events of its more recent past.
 A special collection known as the Forty Families History Project features information on the Japanese families who farmed the Peninsula between 1906 and their internment in 1941.
 Because of the extensive acreage of the original Rancho de los Palos Verdes, materials on the early history of neighboring cities are also considered.

 Collection Parameters Collection parameters may be described as COMPREHENSIVE, MODERATE, BASIC, and OUT-OF-SCOPE.